LEARNING GUIDE FOR:

 SUGGESTIONS FOR USING BLACKFISH IN THE CLASSROOM

 This film needs no introduction and provides its own factual background.
-Before the movie is shown review, print and distribute to the class TWM's Movie Worksheet for Blackfish.
+Before showing the movie, review, print, and distribute to the class TWM's Movie Worksheet for Blackfish.
 Go over the worksheet with students before starting the movie and allow them two five-minute breaks during the film and one at the end of the movie to make notes for their responses.
 Consider having students write out full responses to the prompts on the Worksheet as homework for the evening after the film has been shown and discussed.

 Tell students that they can use anything said during the discussion to help them respond to the prompts on the Worksheet.
 For the discussion questions in this Guide there is no one single correct response.